Assisted training flexible [AsA flex]

 Who can participate?

-Are there any costs?
+Are there any costs involved?

-What are AsA [flex]’s goals?
+What are the goals of AsA [flex]?

 What content and services does Asa flex include?